jangocheng/supervised-learning-problem/README.md

-# supervised-learning-problem
+# supervised-learning-problem (Titanic Survival Prediction)

-Supervised Learning problem
+## Description

+Predict whether a passenger survived the sinking of the Titanic.